 - We need the Spirit of God to obey.
 And we need the Spirit of God to love one another with a pure heart!
 You see, God doesn’t want to just heal us and make us pure.
 He also wants to fill us with His love.
 Or could I say it a different way?
 He wants us to be true neighbours to love everyone around us!

 Just a few more representations here.
 In the good Samaritan story, at the inn, he gives the innkeeper something.

 And on the morrow when he departed, he took out two pence, and gave them to the host, and said unto him, Take care of him; and whatsoever thou spendest more, when I come again, I will repay thee.

-- What deposit has Jesus given to us as a promise that He would return?
+- What is represented by this two pence today?
+What deposit or down payment has Jesus given to us as a promise that He would return?

 - Ephesians 1:13-14